 Hygge Your Home

-Hygge is cozy comfort.
-It is what makes you feel relaxed and happy.
-It is the sights before you, the smells that bring back pleasant memories of another time.
-It is the sound of music and birdsong.
-It is also the way you decorate your home.
+Hygge is all about cozy comfort and what makes you feel relaxed and happy.
+Hygge is the sights before you and the smells that bring back pleasant memories of another time.

 Below are some ways I like to “hygge my home.”